de-Manzanares/Raab-bot/README.md

 Rewriting my first and very terrible chess engine to be my second and hopefully not so terrible chess engine.

-Current Engine Features
+Engine Features

 - 0x88 board
 - search
     - alpha-beta
+    - iterative deepening
-    - quiescence search
+    - quiescence search with delta pruning
     - transposition table
-    - repetition detection
-    - iterative deepening
-- move ordering
-    - MVV/LVA
 - evaluation
     - Tomasz Michniewski's simplified evaluation function
         - (a stand-in while other engine features are being developed)
-- minimal UCI capabilities
+- UCI

 Principles of Development: